 - A sharp, heavy, chef's knife

-1 Using a heavy, sharpened chef's knife, cut off about 1/4-inch from the bottom of the squash in an even slice.
+1 Slice off the ends: Using a heavy, sharpened chef's knife, cut off about 1/4-inch from the bottom of the squash in an even slice.
 Then cut off 1/4-inch from the stem end.

 One 1 1/2 pound butternut squash will yield approximately 4 cups of 1/2-inch cubed squash.